 # S3 method for class 'integer64'

-nties(x, ...)
+nties(x, ...)Details

-All these functions benefit from a sortcache()
+All these functions benefit from a sortcache(), ordercache() or

-and nunique()
+sortordercache(). na.count(), nvalid() and nunique() also

-benefit from a hashcache()
+benefit from a hashcache().

 Functions